marcglasberg/asyncredux.com/flutter/advanced-actions/action-status.md

 In production code, you are usually more interested in the state change that the action caused, rather than the action status.

-However, one possible use case in production is taking some action only if the action completed.
+However, one possible use case in production is doing something only if an action completed.

-As an example, suppose you want to save some info, and you want to leave the current screen if and only if the save process succeeded.
+As an example, suppose you want to save some info, and you want to leave the current screen if and only if a save process succeeded.

 You could have the following save action: